kb1dds/dowker_statistics/README.md

   1. Table of pairs of feature patterns with new column for weight counts for each.
 Constraint: the feature pattern 1 is a subset of feature pattern 2...
 Also might only include inconsistent edges
  Comment: it might be more efficient to start from the Relation table...
 Look closely at the Dowker graph code in Python

-* Dowker splitting tool
+* Robinson: Dowker splitting tool
- TBD
+ -